 For more information, visit our page on The Bail Hearing Process in Calgary.

-To secure a conviction for fraud in Alberta, the Crown prosecutor must prove two primary elements beyond a reasonable doubt:
+To secure a conviction for fraud in Alberta, the Crown prosecutor must prove several elements beyond a reasonable doubt:

 1. The Actus Reus (the prohibited act).